-Pool ionizers are prone to impurities, especially if you have large amounts of hard water.
-You have to help remove any deposits that might accumulate on the electrodes in your ionizer.
-Using this approach regularly will ensure your pool ionizer cell lasts longer.
+Pool ionizers are prone to impurities, especially if you have hard water.
+If deposits from hard water are affecting your ionizer, remove any deposits that might accumulate on the electrodes in your ionizer.
+Using this approach regularly will ensure your ionizer cell lasts longer.

 The Results Are Slow

-Ionizers often require a lot of time before becoming effective in water.
-On average, expect the pool ionizer to take up to two weeks before the silver and copper ions can accumulate adequately in the water.
+Ionizers are not known to be the fastest pool system.
+It can take up to two weeks for the silver and copper ions to accumulate adequately in the water.

 It may also take a few more days for the ionizers to give their full water purification results.